Steps to become a Registered Dietitian in New Jersey

 New Jersey Nutrition Job Information

-If you want to become a registered dietitian (RD) in New Jersey, you must complete a number of steps:
+If you wish to become a registered, licensed dietitian nutritionist in New Jersey, you must complete these steps.

 New Jersey Education Program in Dietetics

 Both the CDR and the State Board of Dietetics and Nutrition in new jersey have educational requirements you must fulfill before you can become a registered, licensed dietitian nutritionist in New Jersey.
 As fulfilling the CDR requirement for education (completing an educational program in dietetics that is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) also fulfills the state’s requirement, we will discuss that first.
 (Keep in mind that as of 2024, a master’s degree will be required in order to sit for the CDR exam).

 ACEND-Accredited Dietetic Programs in New Jersey

 Coordinated educational programs are all-inclusive programs in dietetics.
 This means that they include a course of study resulting in a bachelor’s or graduate degree, as well as a dietetic internship program, a course of supervised practical experience totaling at least 1200 hours.
 Upon completion of a CP in New Jersey, you are eligible to sit for the CDR examination.
 There is currently one CP in New Jersey that is accepting applicants:

 - Bachelor of Science in Nutrition to Master of Science in Nutrition and Dietetics

 - Specializations available in Exercise Science and Dietetics

 Didactic Programs in Dietetics (DPD)

 Didactic programs in dietetics culminate in a bachelor’s or graduate degree, although they do not include a dietetic internship (DI).
 As such, upon completion of a DPD, you must complete a DI to be eligible to sit for the CDR examination.
 DPDs in New Jersey include: